logaretm/vee-validate/docs/guide/validation-observer.md

 While you can add errors manually to `ValidationProvider` with the `setErrors` method, it can be annoying to do so for multiple fields at once.

-The `ValidationObserver` exposes a `setErrors` method that can set errors for its children providers.
+The `ValidationObserver` exposes a `setErrors` method that can set errors for its children providers and observers.

 ```vue
 <template>